Chief Executive Officer

 - Aboriginal culture and healing

 Kate is a highly experienced senior executive with particular expertise in program design, emergency management and stakeholder partnerships.
 After completing a Bachelor and Master of Forest Science Degrees at Melbourne University, Kate has spent half of her career in rural and regional Victoria leading operational teams and working as a Regional Manager based in Bendigo with Parks Victoria.

 Kate has led infrastructure, aboriginal cultural heritage and environmental policy teams.
 She also established her own business providing strategic advice to organisations including the Victorian Coastal Council and the National Aerial Firefighting Centre.

 In May 2017, Kate joined Regional Development Victoria as Executive Director Regional Programs and Recovery, with oversight of the $500 million Regional Jobs and Infrastructure Fund.
 Since January 2020, Kate has been leading the design of economic recovery programs for the Department of Jobs, Precincts and Regions and more recently joined BRV as Executive Director, Recovery Programs.

 Executive Director – Recovery Engagement and Operations

-Megan Stiffler is the Executive Director – Recovery Engagement & Operations.
+Sue Jamieson is the Executive Director – Recovery Engagement and Operations.

 The Recovery Engagement and Operations Division (REO) comprises Operations (including the Clean-up and Short-Term Modular Housing programs and Hubs establishment), Community Engagement, Donations and our Regional Recovery Teams in East Gippsland and the North East.

-REO Division plays a critical role in being embedded in the community, coordinating support services, donation and philanthropic coordination, guiding and supporting the Community Recovery Committee network, working closely with local and federal government in the field and delivering flagship programs of Clean-up, Short Term Modular Housing and the Community Hub network.
+REO Division plays a critical role in being embedded in the community, coordinating support services, donation and philanthropic coordination, guiding and supporting the Community Recovery Committee network, working closely with the local and federal government in the field and delivering flagship programs of Clean-up, Short Term Modular Housing and the Community Hub network.

 Reviewed 31 August 2021